 Humans and machines, hand in hand

-Human-in-the-loop aims to achieve what neither a human being nor a machine can achieve on their own.
+Human-in-the-Loop aims to achieve what neither a human being nor a machine can achieve on their own.
 When a machine isn’t able to solve a problem, humans need to step in and intervene.
 This process results in the creation of a continuous feedback loop.
 With constant feedback, the algorithm learns and produces better results every time.

-Typically, there are two machine learning algorithms where you can integrate HITL approaches.
+Typically, there are two Machine Learning algorithms where you can integrate HITL approaches.
 These include supervised and unsupervised learning.

 In supervised learning, experts use labeled data sets to train algorithms to produce appropriate functions.
 These can then help to map new examples.
 Doing this will allow the algorithm to correctly determine functions for unlabeled data.

 In unsupervised learning, unlabeled datasets are fed to the algorithms.
 Thus, they need to learn on their own to find a structure in the unlabeled data and memorize it accordingly.
-This falls under the human-in-the-loop deep learning approach.
+This falls under the Human-in-the-Loop Deep Learning approach.

-Importance of HILT in ML
+Importance of HITL in ML

 Improving the accuracy of rare datasets

-As stated above, conventional machine learning models need a large number of labeled data points to produce accurate results.
-So, in instances where there is a lack of data, machine learning models are not very useful.
+As stated above, conventional Machine Learning models need a large number of labeled data points to produce accurate results.
+So, in instances where there is a lack of data, Machine Learning models are not very useful.

-For example, if you look for specific information in a language that is only spoken by a few thousand people, the machine learning algorithm may not find any examples to learn from.
+For example, if you look for specific information in a language that is only spoken by a few thousand people, the Machine Learning algorithm may not find any examples to learn from.
 So, a HITL approach helps to ensure the accuracy of rare data sets.

 Or take healthcare as an example.
 In this sector, there is - and has always been - much debate on whether or not systems should be automated.
-A 2018 Stanford study found that a human-in-the-loop AI model works better than AI on its own or human doctors on their own.
+A 2018 Stanford study found that a Human-in-the-Loop AI model works better than AI on its own or human doctors on their own.